honganh1206/greenlight/notes/Write my own SMTP server from scratch.md

 | Base64                                                                      | Quoted-printable                  |
 | --------------------------------------------------------------------------- | --------------------------------- |
 | Encode binary data (e.g., attachments, images) or non-ASCII text in headers | Encode ASCII-compatible text data |

+## MIME boundaries

+Used to separate different part of a multipart email message (like when an email has both text and attachment)